Inmode Ltd at Barclays Global Healthcare Conference Transcript

-Jack Meehan - Barclays Bank PLC, Research Division - VP & Senior Research Analyst
+Luke England Sergott - Barclays Bank PLC, Research Division - Research Analyst

-Thank you, and good afternoon.
-This is Jack Meehan from the Barclays Tools and Diagnostics team.
-Appreciate you joining us on the new virtual format for the conference.

-Next, our next presentation is with InMode, in the medical aesthetics space.
-We're joined by Co-Founder and CEO, Moshe Mizrahy; also have on the line, CFO, Yair Malca.
-And I'm going to turn it over to Moshe.
-He's going to give some thoughts.
-And I think at the end, we're going to do a little Q&A. Thanks.
+So good morning, everybody.
+My name is Luke Sergott.
+I cover life science tools and diagnostics here at Barclays.
+It's my pleasure here to introduce Yair Malca, CFO of InMode.
+And I think he's going to kick off here with a little bit of video before the presentation.
+And then afterwards, we'll hold some Q&A. Go ahead.

 Inmode Ltd at Barclays Global Healthcare Conference Transcript